 Assessment results inform continual reflection and discussion of teaching and learning; they contribute to decision making to ensure effective teaching and learning.
 Decisions can include choosing to make changes, continue current effective practices, or build on strengths.

-For additional information about how student learning evidence contributes to decision making intended to support student learning and quality educational programs, including general education, see Use of Student Learning Evidence.
+For additional information about how student learning evidence contributes to decision making intended to support student learning and quality undergraduate education, see Use of Student Learning Evidence.
 See Key Assessments for additional information about the National Survey of Student Engagement.